 Rumsfeld: Guantanamo “One of the Finest Prisons in the World”

 So Donald Rumsfeld thinks that Guantanamo Bay is “one of the finest prison systems in the world?”
 I don’t know what world the former defense secretary is living in, but it’s certainly not the real one.
 In this world, innocent men were imprisoned by the hundreds in shocking conditions, subjected to horrific tortures.
-While conditions have improved since the American concentration camp opened in 2002, mistreatment of prisoners still continues under the Obama administration.
+While conditions have improved since what some critics have called an American concentration camp opened in 2002, mistreatment of prisoners still continues under the Obama administration.
 We’ll get to all that in a moment.
 First, Donald Rumsfeld, in an interview with Fox News firebrand Sean Hannity:

 “The heartbreaking thing with respect to Guantanamo is not that there’s anything wrong with it, it one of the finest prison systems in the world.
 What’s awkward is the fact that, for whatever reason, the [Bush] administration was incapable of persuading people that that was a first-class operation, that they were not torturing people, that they were not hurting people.”